tpdorsey/tpd-blog/content/interaction-of-color.md

 title: Interaction of Color
 date: 2017-03-25
-category: art
+category: Art
-tags: art, programming, design
+tags: Art, Programming, Design
 summary: Josef Albers _Interaction of Color_ shows that perception of color depends greatly on the surrounding or adjacent colors.
 I created a web page that creates dynamically generated color swatches demonstrating one of Josef Albers' color interaction exercises.